Special Education Needs

 The staff and Governing Body of TGS & Sixth Form recognise that every student is entitled to a broad and balanced curriculum through which they can progress according to their ability, talents and interests where all students achieve their best, become confident individuals living fulfilling lives, and make a successful transition into adulthood, whether into employment, further or higher education or training.

-At Tolworth Girls' School & Sixth Form we can make provision for frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, asperger's syndrome, learning difficulties and behaviour difficulties.
+At Tolworth Girls' School & Sixth Form we can make provision for frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism, learning difficulties and behaviour difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
 Students with SEN will have been identified in primary school and their needs passed on to the SENCO.
-All students will complete a variety of assessments which are carried out on entry to TGS and any areas that may have additonal needs will be identified, teaching staff may aslo refer a students to the SENCO for further assessments around learning and if parents are concerned they are encouraged to speak to the SENCO.
+All students will complete a variety of assessments which are carried out on entry to TGS and any areas that may have additional needs will be identified, teaching staff may aslo refer a students to the SENCO for further assessments around learning and if parents are concerned they are encouraged to speak to the SENCO.

 The school also currently meets the needs of students with a statement of special educational need / Education, Health and Care plan with the following kinds of special educational need: